What is a bladder infection?

 As the symptoms of all types of UTI are very similar, your veterinarian will want to establish if the bladder is infected with bacteria or if the cause is idiopathic.

-- Urinalysis to check for the presence of red and white blood cells and bacteria.
+- Urinalysis: A test of the cat’s urine to check for the presence of red and white blood cells and bacteria.

-- Persistent or recurrent bladder infections may warrant an abdominal x-ray or ultrasound to look for the presence of calculi in the bladder.
+- Imaging studies: Persistent or recurrent bladder infections may warrant an abdominal x-ray or ultrasound to look for the presence of calculi in the bladder.

 Oral antibiotics will be prescribed for two weeks in cats with acute bladder infections.
 Bacterial culture and sensitivity will be recommended for cats with chronic bladder infections to determine the most effective antibiotic.

 Home care is important.
 Try to encourage your cat to drink water and/or switch the cat to a wet diet that has a higher water content than dry food.
 Ensure there are enough litter trays to avoid cats holding onto the urine for longer than necessary.
 Longhaired cats with repeated bouts of bladder infections may benefit from a clip around the anal region.